A National and International Litigation Practice

-We are known for trendsetting takeover, transactional, and corporate governance litigation.
+Wachtell Lipton is known for trendsetting takeover, transactional, and corporate governance litigation.
 We litigated the Revlon, Household, and other cases in the 1980s that set the doctrinal framework for all subsequent deal litigation.
-And the Firm continues to lead in the area — year after year, Wachtell Lipton handles the most important corporate governance and takeover cases in the nation, from the seminal case Corwin v.
-KKR Financial, which recognized the merger ratification defense to the successful Airgas trial (in which the court reaffirmed the “poison pill” takeover defense against a generation of attack) to the successful Vulcan trial (in which the Firm secured an unprecedented order enjoining a hostile takeover bid) to the successful Sotheby’s defense of the company’s shareholder rights plan against an activist investor attack; to Allergan’s closely watched takeover battle with Valeant and Pershing Square, resulting in a groundbreaking preliminary injunction that set new federal precedent against unfair tactics in takeover bids.
-Other leading merger cases the firm has litigated include: Paramount Communications, Inc. v.
+And we continue to lead in the area — year after year, the firm handles the most important corporate governance and takeover cases in the nation, from the seminal case Corwin v.
+KKR Financial, which recognized the merger ratification defense to the successful Airgas trial (in which the court reaffirmed the “poison pill” takeover defense against a generation of attack) to the successful Vulcan trial (in which the firm secured an unprecedented order enjoining a hostile takeover bid) to the successful Sotheby’s defense of the company’s shareholder rights plan against an activist investor attack; to Allergan’s closely watched takeover battle with Valeant and Pershing Square, resulting in a groundbreaking preliminary injunction that set new federal precedent against unfair tactics in takeover bids.
+Other leading merger cases we have litigated include: Paramount Communications, Inc. v.
 Time, Inc.; Paramount Communications, Inc. v.
 QVC Network, Inc.; and IBP, Inc. v.
 Tyson Foods.
 In recent years, our litigators also have led the charge against appraisal arbitrage litigation, securing post-trial victories in the appraisals of Ancestry.com, SWS Group, PetSmart, and AOL.
 And we have been the thought leaders behind innovative corporate litigation developments in books-and-records suits and stockholder forum-selection bylaws.

 Complex Commercial and Securities Litigation